STBrinkmann/DRIGLUCoSE/README.md

 \\end{align*}
 ")

-For SES variable the proportional weights of the census areas within the isochrone are further defined as (4)
+For SES variables the proportional weights of the census areas within the isochrone are further defined as (4)

 ![&#10;\\begin{align\*}&#10; A\_{tj} =&#10; \\cfrac{A(C\_j \\, \\cap \\,